smiththay/mind_reader/pseudocode.md

- - one default page that can be rendered into 6 states
+ - one default page that can be rendered into 6 states -each state will have a header, next button, description, and return button
  - one button that can function as a start button then renders to a back button.
 When on last page, back button goes to default page.
  - one button that functions as a next button ( 2-4), then becomes a reveal button on (5).
  - Header will have text that change between states